 For International Arts and Culture, contact Jan Stogner, Assistant Director (firstname.lastname@example.org).

 Passport Office.
 The OIA also offers full passport services to the public.

 The Texas Tech Psychology Clinic has a long history of providing quality services to the Lubbock area and university community.
-The clinic is located on the first floor of the Psychology Building and is operated by faculty from the clinical and counseling psychology programs.
-The purpose of the clinic is threefold: 1) to provide multi-disciplinary, evidence-based training to doctoral students under the supervision of program faculty; 2) to provide high quality, affordable psychological services to the university and the Lubbock community; and, 3) to advance theory-based mental health research.
-The Psychology Clinic provides a range of outpatient services to children, adolescents, and adults, including individual, family, marital or couples therapy, behavioral parent training, parent-child-interaction therapy, vocational counseling, and psychoeducation.
+The Clinic is located on the first floor of the Psychology Building and is operated by faculty from the clinical and counseling psychology programs.
+The purpose of the Clinic is threefold: 1) to provide multi-disciplinary, evidence-based training to doctoral students under the supervision of program faculty; 2) to provide high quality, affordable psychological services to the university and the Lubbock community; and, 3) to advance theory-based mental health research.
+The Psychology Clinic provides a range of outpatient services to children, adolescents, and adults, including individual, family, couples therapy, behavioral parent training, parent-child-interaction therapy, vocational counseling, and psychoeducation.
 Therapists address a broad range of issues such as depression, anxiety, relationship and interpersonal problems, emotional and behavioral problems, eating disorders, and problems with stress and coping.
-The clinic also provides psychological and vocational assessment services to the Texas Tech and Lubbock communities.
+The Clinic also provides psychological, neuropsychological, and vocational testing and assessment services to the Texas Tech and Lubbock communities.